-To provide high quality education in environmental sciences and engineering fundamentals, applications, and skills that prepares graduates for successful professional careers.
+To provide high quality education in environmental sciences and engineering fundamentals, applications, and skills that produces graduates who are capable of impacting society and environment, and pursue successful professional careers.

 Program Educational Objectives (PEOs) BE Environmental Engineering